bhk/build/example/example-script.md

 ## Phony Targets

-A `Run` instance writes to `stdout`, and it does not generate an output file.
+A `Run` instance writes to `stdout` and does not generate an output file.
 It does not make sense to talk about whether its output file needs to be "rebuilt", because there is no output file.
 Targets like this, that exist for side effects only, are called phony targets.
 They are always executed whenever they are named as a goal, or as a prerequisite of a target named as a goal, and so on.

     $ make Run[hello.c]